sparrowapp-dev/sparrow-app/packages/@sparrow-library/README.md

 ## Core Features

-- **Utility Functions**: Provides a range of helper functions, such as debouncing and throttling, for better performance.
+- **Utility Functions**: Provides a range of helper functions and ui components for better performance.
 - **No Dependencies**: This package is self-contained and does not depend on other packages.

 ## Installation